Afghanistan

 Recommendation for Action

-• The IEA and DMAC should ensure participation of women in mine action.
+• The IEA and DMAC should enhance the engagement of women and minorities in mine action.